huggingface/transformers/docs/source/en/tasks/monocular_depth_estimation.md

 ...     outputs = model(pixel_values)
 ```

 Let's post-process the results to remove any padding and resize the depth map to match the original image size.
-The `post_process_depth_estimation` outputs a list of dicts containing the `"predicted_depth"` and the `"depth"` image visualization.
+The `post_process_depth_estimation` outputs a list of dicts containing the `"predicted_depth"`.

 ```py
 >>> # ZoeDepth dynamically pads the input image.
 Thus we pass the original image size as argument